 A sticky post is a blog post primarily used to highlight the important content on your blog.
-Most of the blogger use this WordPress post feature to present their blog posts top of the blog page for grabbing their users’ attention.
+Most of blogger use this WordPress post feature to present their blog posts at the top of the blog page to grab their users’ attention.

 There are mainly two types of blog posts that are used as sticky posts.

 Pillar content is the best and most important content on your website.
 You can include how-to guides, in-depth articles, and your most exoteric blog post as the pillar content.